Bin-Huang/prray/README.md

 The fill() method fills (modifies) all the elements of a prray from a start index (default zero) to an end index (default array length) with a static value.
 It returns the modified prray.

+#### Prray.prototype.sortAsync(func)

+_Think of it as async version of method `sort`_

+The sortAsync() method sorts the elements of a prray in place and returns the sorted prray.
+The provided function can be an async function that returns promise resolved with a number.

 #### Prray.prototype.sort(func)

 _Compatible with [Array.prototype.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort)_